walk/tour

 Outside The Quiet Night Inn pub, next to Westbourne Park tube station

-Kensington and Westminster represent wealth and privilege, yet their northern edges tell a different story.
+Kensington can be seen to represent wealth and privilege, yet its northern edges tell a different story.
 Here poverty and poor conditions have stood in contrast to the affluence just a few miles south.
 This tour explores these working class areas through a housing lens.
 It considers commercial endeavour, the ideals of modernism, community activism and the ongoing search for housing solutions.

 Westbourne Park